Vengadesanofficial/VengadesanOfficial/README.md

 Here are some projects I've worked on:

 1. **Project 1: [Kitchen Recipe Management](https://stately-youtiao-dece60.netlify.app/)**
-   Description of the project and the technologies used.
+  Click the project tile to view the live site.

-2. **Project 2: [Mark Down editor with Live preview]( https://profound-beignet-ffc61c.netlify.app)** Description of the project and the technologies used.
+2. **Project 2: [Mark Down editor with Live preview]( https://profound-beignet-ffc61c.netlify.app)** Click the project tile to view the live site.

 3.  **Project 3: [Taikonz](https://profound-beignet-ffc61c.netlify.app)**
-   Description of the project and the technologies used.
+   Click the project tile to view the live site.

 ## Contact